LeenuJain/Design_Patterns_in_Software_Development/STRUCTURAL_DESIGN_PATTERN/1_Adapter_Pattern.md

 ### 🔹 Understanding the Adapter Pattern with the Car GPS Example

+It is also defined as:
-> The Adapter Pattern translates one interface into another so that classes can work together **without changing their existing code**.
+**“The Adapter Pattern translates one interface into another so that classes can work together without changing their existing code.”**

+The following example demonstrates how this definition applies in practice:

 To relate this definition to our example: